Is the Roblox gaming app safe for kids?

 Summary Description: The Roblox app is the new Minecraft.
 Players create their own mini-games that resemble the block worlds you might recognize in Minecraft.
 These games are categorized and can be searched.
 Kids can learn to code using the Lua programming language in order to create their own games in the Roblox Studio.

-APP Store rating: 12+ for infrequent/mild cartoon or fantasy violence, infrequent/mild realistic violence (NOTABLE absence of anything sexual mentioned in the app store rating, which is egregious).
+Apple App Store rating: 12+ for infrequent/mild cartoon or fantasy violence, infrequent/mild realistic violence (NOTABLE absence of anything sexual mentioned in the app store rating, which is egregious).

 What do parents need to know about ROBLOX?